1460293896/UniArbScanner/README.md

 The script will scan for arbitrage opportunities and print out the best opportunities.
 It will wait for 60 seconds before scanning again.

 License
-This script is licensed under the MIT License.
+This script is licensed under the GNU General Public License v3.0.
 See LICENSE for more information.